Special Thanks to Dr. Jim Hannum, Olympia

 |

-Union Station in 1968 on a route between Seattle and Chicago.
+Union Station in 1968 .
+The Seattle-to-Portland pool train.
 Photo by

 Jim Fredrickson.
 Courtesy of Washington State University Press.
 Published